Help us improve your experience.

 The IP routing world has shifted to Classless Inter-Domain Routing (CIDR).
 As its name implies, CIDR eliminates the notion of address classes and simply conveys a network prefix along with a mask.
 The mask indicates which bits in the address identify the network (the prefix).
 This document discusses subnetting in the traditional context of classful IP addresses.

-Figure 1 shows a network that comprises of three subnets.
+Figure 1 shows a network comprised of three subnets.

 Figure 1: Subnets in a Network Subnets in a Network

 In addition to sharing the class B network prefix (the first two octets), each subnet shares the third octet.
-Because we are using a /24 network mask with a class B address, the third octet identifies the subnet.
+Because we are using a /24 network mask in conjunction with a class B address, the third octet identifies the subnet.
 All devices on a subnet must have the same subnet address.
-In this case, the Alpha subnet has the IP address 172.16.1.0/24, the Beta subnet has the IP address 172.16.2.0/24, and the Gamma subnet is assigned 172.16.10.10/24.
+In this case, the alpha subnet has the IP address 172.16.1.0/24, the beta subnet has the IP address 172.16.2.0/24, and the Gamma subnet is assigned 172.16.10.10/24.

 Taking one of these subnets as an example, the Beta subnet address 172.16.2.0/24 is represented in binary notation as: